-Teachers can use SAM Edu to bring the Internet of Things into their classrooms, engaging students with hands-on learning while promoting design, programming, and engineering skills.
+Teachers can use SAM Edu to bring the Internet of Things into their classroom, engaging students with hands-on learning while promoting design, programming, and engineering skills.
 Teach velocity and speed by letting students collaborate to build a car and an interval timer, or challenge them to design a product that could solve a problem at home, at school, or in the community.
-Teach robotics with LEGO and SAM blocks, and help students connect coding language to real-world application without the intimidation that programming languages may present (advanced users can write their own code).
-Give students a chance to teach one another by asking and answering questions like “What if?” and “How can we?”
+Teach robotics with Lego and SAM blocks, and help students connect coding language to real-world applications without the intimidation that programming languages may present (advanced users can write their own code).
+Give students a chance to teach one another by asking and answering questions like "What if...?" and "How can we...?"
 Whether students are creating, enhancing, or starting an invention from scratch, they're solving problems, thinking critically, and interacting with technology in meaningful ways.

 SAM Edu is not ideal for direct instruction, but teachers can have fun learning alongside their students while they draw from or submit ideas to the developer's website.
 While users can share ideas on social media sites such as YouTube and Twitter, a feature allowing students to share their projects and see what other students are doing would be a useful addition to the website.Continue reading Show less

 SAM Edu is a programming app where students develop engineering skills by using SAM blocks to create, modify, or enhance designs.
-Depending on the kit, hardware may include buttons, dc motors, LED lights, sliders, buzzers, and more, while software commands control behaviors, sound, timing, color, logic, and others.
-Users can pair up to six blocks with their device via bluetooth and then connect and control the blocks using drag-and-drop software commands.
-Compatibility with LEGO blocks allows students to add pieces such as wheels, and the ability to connect with third party apps makes it possible to interact with technology in ways limited only by their imaginations.
+Depending on the kit, hardware may include buttons, DC motors, LED lights, sliders, buzzers, and more, while software commands control behaviors, sound, timing, color, logic, and other aspects.
+Users can pair up to six blocks with their device via Bluetooth and then connect and control the blocks using drag-and-drop software commands.
+Compatibility with Lego blocks allows students to add pieces such as wheels, and the ability to connect with third-party apps makes it possible to interact with technology in ways limited only by the students' imaginations.
 Teachers can find ideas for classroom use via the SAM Labs website, which features short videos, detailed lesson plans (currently there are about 25 lessons), a teacher guide, and a student documentation guide.

-The opportunity to design and build things, and see those creations interact with technology, make SAM Edu an effective educational tool on many levels.
-By its nature this tool lends itself to creativity, iteration, problem solving, and other skills vital to student success in the 21st-century classroom and workplace.
+The opportunity to design and build things and see those creations interact with technology makes SAM Edu an effective educational tool on many levels.
+By its nature, this tool lends itself to creativity, iteration, problem-solving, and other skills vital to student success in the 21st-century classroom and workplace.
 Students can naturally learn the concepts of design thinking, planning, and documentation by using the Activity Log resource.
-For beginners, creating components out of cardboard, paper, LEGOs, and other materials encourages imaginative play.
+For beginners, creating components out of cardboard, paper, Legos, and other materials encourages imaginative play.
 For more advanced students, the chance to delve more deeply into the software encourages development of programming and engineering skills.
 Students can organically learn concepts and skills inherent in the STEAM approach, such as critical thinking, experiential learning, and communication.

 Although SAM Edu doesn't give feedback, and in-app support is somewhat lacking, the SAM Labs website and social media pages offer a growing number of resources.
 To help students succeed, teachers should be prepared to model and teach research, collaboration, problem-solving, and inquiry skills.Continue reading Show less